Shared Ownership Code Pilot

 Consultant

 Bernie’s career in housing spans over more than three decades, having previously worked at Metropolitan Housing Trust for 28 years, where her final role was Director of Home Ownership.
 She was also a member of the Chartered Institute of Housing (CIH) working group that delivered the Shared Ownership Charter.
-During the pilot, Bernie is leading work related to the development of templates and guidance for providers, as well as work to ensure the Code is fit for purpose for specialist types of shared ownership.
+During the pilot, Bernie lead work related to the development of templates and guidance for providers, and worked to ensure the Code is fit for purpose for specialist types of shared ownership.

 The Shared Ownership Council will also be looking to launch Shared Ownership Codes for lenders, mortgage intermediaries and advisors, for which separate pilots will be run.